Unsupervised Discovery of Object-Centric Neural Fields: Introduction

 Creating factorized, object-centric 3D scene representations is a fundamental ability in human vision and a long-standing topic of interest in computer vision and machine learning.
 Some recent work has explored unsupervised learning of 3D factorized scene representations from images alone~\citep{ObSuRF,uORF,COLF,BO-QSA}.
 These methods have delivered promising results in 3D object discovery and reconstruction from a simple synthetic image.

-However, difficulties arise when attempting to generalize these approaches to complex real-world scenes.
-The bottleneck lies in their object representations: they represent each object in the viewer's frame, entangling intrinsic object attributes such as shape and appearance with extrinsic properties such as the object's 3D location.
-Such a paradigm means that a slight shift in the object's location or a subtle camera adjustment can significantly change its latent representation.
-Intuitively, an object's intrinsic attributes should remain consistent irrespective of location, yet this invariance is ignored in existing 3D object-centric learning models.
-As demonstrated by convolutional networks~\citep{zhang2019making}, accounting for this invariance is crucial for generalization~\citep{chattopadhyay2020learning,deng2022strong}.
-The entanglement of object intrinsics and extrinsics substantially hinders sample efficiency and systematic generalization.
+However, existing methods fail to generalize to unseen spatial configurations and objects.
+A fundamental bottleneck is that their representations lack the invariance to the 3D positions of the objects.
+In particular, existing methods represent 3D objects as implicit functions in the viewer's coordinate frame, so that any change related the coordinate frame (e.g., slight changes in an object’s location or subtle camera movements) may lead to significant changes in the object representation even if the object remains the same.
+Therefore, existing methods do not generalize when an object appears at an unseen location during inference.

-We propose \modelfull (\model), which learns to infer 3D object-centric scene representations from a single image.
-Unlike existing methods, \model focuses on learning the intrinsics of objects and models the extrinsics separately.
-As shown in Figure~\ref{fig:teaser}, \model generalizes to unseen real-world scenes.
+To address this fundamental bottleneck, we propose \modelfull (\model).
+Unlike existing methods, \model explicitly infers an object's 3D location, disentangling it from the object's latent representation.
+This design builds translation invariance into the object representation, so that the object's latent only represents the intrinsics of the object (e.g., shape and appearance).
+This design significantly improves generalization.
+As showcased in Figure~\ref{fig:teaser}, \model can generalize to unseen real-world scenes.
 We train \model on sparse multi-view images without object annotations.
-During inference, \model takes in a single image and generates a set of object-centric neural radiance fields and a background radiance field.
+During inference, \model takes in a single image and generates a set of object-centric neural radiance fields (NeRFs)~\citep{NeRF} and a background NeRF.

-Our translation-invariant design facilitates learning object priors from scenes with different compositional configurations (\eg, the number of objects and spatial arrangements) and allows learning from multiple different data sources.
-For example, \model can learn object priors from single-object room scenes and generalize to multi-object kitchen scenes with unknown spatial layouts.
-Moreover, such generalization even facilitates \emph{zero-shot} 3D object discovery on real images with unseen objects.
+Another advantage of our translation-invariant 3D object representation is that it facilitates learning 3D object priors from simple scenes and generalizes to more complex scenes with unseen spatial configurations and objects.
+This further boosts sample efficiency and thus it is particularly beneficial when we deal with real scenes where training data is often limited.
+We introduce an object prior learning method to this end.